jsh/back-to-basics/README.md

     wc -l
 ```

-Still, it's pretty darned good. for about a page of code.
+Still, it's pretty darned good, for about two-and-a-half pages of bash --
+only about a sixth the length of the Unix v1, Thompson shell.
+That sounds impressive until you think, "Wait.
+The Thompson shell was in *assembly language*."